 Write down what is said during the meeting.
 You won't have to rely on memory when it comes to making decisions and documenting everything in writing provides evidence both of the process and any outcome.

-The employee or their representative may ask you to record the meeting.
-They are required by law to ask your permission and you are able to refuse.
+Either party can request to record the meeting, but only if the other party agrees.
+If the employee or their representative asks, you are able to refuse.
 Ultimately it is up to you, but we recommend not recording the meeting, as we have found audio recordings can alter the tone of the meeting, stifle open discussion, and be used out of context.
 Taking written notes is much more effective.

 After the meeting